biggda76/investment_summarizer/README.md

 ## Testing

-Tests for all functionalities were performed and can be found in the [Testy](Testy) directory
+Tests for all functionalities were performed and can be found in the [Testy](Testy) directory.

+---

+## Software Characteristics and Requirements Specification

+The software characteristics can be found in the file [Charakterystyka oprogramowania](Charakterystyka_oprogramowania.md), and the requirements specification in the file [Specyfikacja wymagan](Specyfikacja_wymagan.md).

 ---